 The Japanese Federation of Kendo was founded in 1928, but by 1955, this sport was limited to the Japanese space.
 In 1955, it was introduced in France and USA, where the first international congress was organized.

-“The practice of Kendo discipline aims to shape the spirit and body, to refine a determined character, to make the effort to advance without suspension in the art of kendo through authentic and meticulous training, to appreciate civility and honor, to associate with others in the spirit of honesty and relentless search of Self-fulfilment.”
+“ Practicing Kendo aims to shape the body and spirit by refining a determined character, willing to put effort in order to advance through meticulous and authentic training, to appreciate politeness and honor, to get close to others through the spirit of honesty and the unstoppable search for self-fulfillment.”